Sage-Bionetworks/Genie/README.md

 ## Production

 The production pipeline is run on Nextflow Tower and the Nextflow workflow is captured in [nf-genie](https://github.com/Sage-Bionetworks-Workflows/nf-genie).
-It is wise to create an ec2 via the Sage Bionetworks service catalog to work with the production data,because there is limited PHI in GENIE.
+It is wise to create an ec2 via the Sage Bionetworks service catalog to work with the production data, because there is limited PHI in GENIE.